learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. Name the two functions that are used to create an HTML element dynamically?
+## Q 12.21.
+Name the two functions that are used to create an HTML element dynamically?

 In an HTML document, the `document.createElement()` method creates the HTML element specified by tagName.